The workload for this course is broken up between weekly assignments and 4 projects.

 Over the course of the semester you will complete 4 projects.
 Projects 1-3 are structured tasks, which will be outlined in lecture.
 Project 4 is more open-ended and will be an opportunity to get creative with the tools you're learning this semester.

-Students taking this course for graduate credit are required to participate in a peer review process of projects.
-Details for this process will be announced.
+Students taking this course for graduate credit are required to participate in a peer review process of projects 3 and 4 (details to be announced with those projects).

 This course's grading schema is designed according to the Harvard Extension School Letter Grade Criteria and uses the following point scale: